statamic/docs/content/collections/extending-docs/actions.md

     public function run($items, $values)
     {
         $items->each->delete();

+        return trans_choice('Item deleted.|:count items deleted.', $items);
     }
 }
 ```

 The `run` method is for executing the task.
 You will be provided with a collection of `$items`, and any submitted `$values` (more about those later).

+If you return a string, it will be shown in the toast notification.
+Otherwise, you'll get a generic success message.

 ### Redirects